shoes for platform tennis

 What To Look For When Choosing Court Shoes For Platform Tennis

 When it comes to researching platform tennis shoes, I quickly realized that you need to be looking for an outdoor court shoe.
-Avoid any indoor court shoe because of the softer rubber outsole used.
+Avoid any indoor court shoes because of the softer rubber outsole used.

 When it comes to shoes for platform tennis, look for an outdoor court shoe that gives you these five key features: